Valnntr/Hit-it-game/README.md

-#Hit it game
-#A game I created for my coding class
+A game I created for my coding class